Golf Courses in Grantown-on-Spey

 Grantown-on-Spey Golf Club

 Founded back in 1890, this 18 hole golf course is situated in Grantown, 35 miles from Inverness.
 The facilities had an extensive upgrade and refurbishment in 1999, meaning this historic club now enjoys the best modern amnesties and facilities including a well-stocked golf shop, a bar and dining area and the clubhouse.
-The course is 5710 yards long, with an average par of 70, this course is suitable for both beginners and keen golfers with the holes split into three sections.
+This par 70, 5710 yards course is suitable for both beginners and keen golfers with the holes split into three sections.
 Holes 1 - 6 are played over flat grass land, holes 7 – 12 go through tougher bumpy woodlands and finally holes 13 to 18 progress back through towards flowing grasslands.
 The course provides a magnificent view to the Cairngorm range, as well as the natural beauty of the course itself with its abundance of wildlife.

 Craggan Golf Course